The Diplomat (American TV series): Production

 In January 2022, Netflix announced it had given a series order to The Diplomat from creator Debora Cahn.
 In February of that year, it was announced Keri Russell would star in the series.
 In March, it was announced Ali Ahn and Rufus Sewell had joined the cast.
 In April 2022, David Gyasi, Ato Essandoh, Rory Kinnear, Miguel Sandoval, Nana Mensah, Michael McKean, Celia Imrie and Penny Downie joined the cast.
 The series was released on April 20, 2023.

 Filming took place at a range of locations in the United Kingdom.
 In London, producers obtained permission to film inside the American embassy in Nine Elms, and the Foreign Office in Westminster, including The Durbar Court and the Foreign Secretary's office.
 Outside of London, Wrotham Park in Hertfordshire doubled as Winfield House, the residence of the US Ambassador to the United Kingdom, while Ditchley Park, Oxfordshire was used to represent Chevening, the foreign secretary's country residence in Kent.
 Filming also took place at the Old Royal Naval College, Greenwich, and Cotswold Airport, Gloucestershire.
 A number of scenes were filmed within London North Studios, located in Mill Hill, north west London, where sets for The Oval Office and US Embassy are located.
 Filming also took place in Paris, France, at the Palais-Royal and the Louvre, including the latter's Pyramid and Escalier Daru.

 On May 1, 2023, Netflix renewed the series for a second season.
 Filming for season 2 began in June 2023 with locations including St Paul's Cathedral.
 Other filming locations included the Old Royal Naval College, One Great George Street, Inveraray Castle, Ardkinglas, RAF Halton, Wilton House and Blenheim Palace.
 In January 2024, it was announced that Allison Janney had been cast as US Vice President Grace Penn for season two.
 The second season was released on October 31, 2024.
 On October 10, 2024, ahead of the second season's premiere, Netflix renewed the series for a third season.
 On January 24, 2025, Bradley Whitford was cast as Todd Penn, the husband of Janney's Grace Penn, for the third season.
 The third season premiered on October 16, 2025.

 On May 14, 2025, ahead of the third season's premiere, Netflix renewed the series for a fourth season.
 Following the renewal it was reported that Janney, Whitford, and Mensah would be promoted to series regulars for the fourth season.
+In August 2026, it was announced that the fourth season would premiere on October 15, 2026.